Skip to content

 • No verifiable client despite a 500+ clients claim.
 No case studies, no trade-press-named operators; the circulating casino names live only in affiliate listicles.
 Due diligence has nothing public to grab.

-• Aggregated access everywhere with zero direct acquiring, which means D24 inherits its partners' coverage, approval rates and failure modes, and its geographic score caps accordingly.
+• Aggregated access everywhere with zero direct acquiring, which means D24 inherits its partners' coverage, approval rates and failure modes, and its reach stays capped by theirs.
 Asia and Africa coverage publishes no methods at all.

 • Offshore-opaque ownership: controlled since November 2021 by a Panama-resident individual through a BVI holding company, with no funding history or investor names on record.
 Not disqualifying, but a real KYB consideration for a payments counterparty.

-• No Trustpilot, G2 or Capterra presence at all, and only 29 Glassdoor reviews (3.7/5) as a rated surface, so third-party operational signal is close to zero and namesakes like directa.it pollute what searches return.
+• No Trustpilot, G2 or Capterra presence at all, and only 29 Glassdoor reviews (3.7/5) as a rated surface, so third-party operational signal is close to zero and namesakes like directa.it crowd the search results.

 Ready to evaluate D24 for your business?